amitd8/ZidExtractor/README.md

 `Referral URL` - Includes the Actual URL from which the file was downloaded
 ## Running ZidExtractor
-Running `Invoke-ZidExtractor.ps1` with no parameters will result with an Error, Allways supplu a `-Scope`.
+Running `Invoke-ZidExtractor.ps1` with no parameters will result with an Error, Always supply a `-Scope`.

-If a file doesn't have a Zid the script will output none.
+**If a file doesn't have a Zid (like most files outside of Downloads folder) the script will output none.**
 <a name="Scope" id="Mode0"></a>
 #### -Scope CurrentUser - Get Zid of all files under Downloads folder of running User
 ``` powershell